• Skip to Content

 • Specialization (12 credit hours)

-• Electives (12 credit hours)
+• Electives (9 or 12 credit hours)

-• Dissertation Research (9 credit hours)
+• Dissertation Research (9 or 12 credit hours)

 Learning Outcomes